 If you choose to soak the beans, choose one of the following options:

 - Fast soak: Put beans into a large pot and cover with 2 to 3 inches of cold water.
 Bring to a boil then boil briskly for 2 to 3 minutes.
 Remove from the heat, cover and set aside for one hour.
 Drain off the water and proceed with cooking:

 - Overnight soak: Put beans into a large bowl and cover with 2 to 3 inches of cold water.
 Set aside at room temperature for 8 hours or overnight.
 Drain off the water and proceed with cooking:

 Cooking the beans

 - Put beans into a large pot and cover with 3 inches of water.
-Add the ham bone.
-(Don’t add salt at this point since that slows the beans' softening.)
+Add the ham bone and the salt.
 Slowly bring to a boil, reduce heat to low, cover and simmer, for 1-1/2 to 2 hours until tender, season to taste.
 Remove from heat and transfer the beans and ham to a large serving bowl.

 If you choose to not soak the beans it will take a little longer for them to cook.